-Turks and Caicos is one of those places that I have always wanted to visit, and this past week I was lucky enough to spend some time at The Shore Club on Long Bay Beach.
+Turks and Caicos is one of those places that I have wanted to visit since I started this lifestyle and travel blog.
+This past week I was lucky enough to have the opportunity and spend some time at The Shore Club on Long Bay Beach.
 Opening recently, this modern resort landed itself on quite a few impressive lists including Travel + Leisure’s 2017 It List, and Bloomberg Pursuits Where to Go in 2017.
 I’m here to tell you that those lists did not lie.

 Flying over Turks and Caicos was one of the most memorable moments to date.
-It was my first international flight with my TTX and while there was some weather on the way down, the clouds broke right over the bluest water of Grace Bay and the island of Turks and Caicos.
+It was my first international flight as a private pilot, flying in a Cessna TTX.
+While there was some weather on the way down, the clouds broke right over the bluest water of Grace Bay and the island of Turks and Caicos.
 The private FBO – Provos Air Center – is by far the most beautiful I have ever seen.
 From the moment I landed, their service was another level.
 They also shuttled us to The Shore Club.

 Situated just twenty five minutes from the airport, and a few miles from Grace Bay, The Shore Club is on the shallow part of the island.
 I didn’t really know the full meaning of that until the hotel staff pointed at a shipwreck three miles out to sea and told me I could walk the entire way there.
 (There’s also jet skis available if you don’t feel like a casual six mile walk).
 The water only comes up to three feet.
 It’s a bit windier on this side, but watching the kite surfers from the school next door makes it all worth it.